 China: China is one of the world’s largest biotechnology producers.
 So the scope is huge.
 Many Indian companies are already established in China.

 Australia: The Australian government has allocated over $100 million towards biotechnology research and development annually.
 Many top universities are offering Biotechnology Engineering degree programs in Australia.

-New Zealand: Top Universities including the University of Auckland, University of Otago offer STEM courses/degrees including Biotechnology.
+New Zealand: Top Universities including the University of Auckland, and the University of Otago offer STEM courses/degrees including Biotechnology.

-Canada: University of British Columbia, McGill University are some top universities in Canada for Biotechnology Engineering.
+Canada: University of British Columbia, and McGill University are some top universities in Canada for Biotechnology Engineering.